Commissioner's Report on Underserved Communities

-Welcome to California Department of Insurance Statistical Analysis Division's webpage for the Commissioner's Report on Underserved Communities.
+Welcome to California Department of Insurance Data Analytics and Reporting's webpage for the Commissioner's Report on Underserved Communities.

-The Community Service Statement under California Code of Regulations (CCR) Section 2646.6, has the purpose of addressing the issue of availability of insurance in "underserved" communities and of promoting anti-discrimination so that all have equal access to insurance in California.
+The Community Service Statement under Title 10 of the California Code of Regulations (CCR) Section 2646.6, has the purpose of addressing the issue of availability of insurance in "underserved" communities and of promoting anti-discrimination so that all have equal access to insurance in California.

 2) Line 4- Homeowners Multiple Peril

-The report is a 5-year compilation of "earned exposures", the number of agency offices, and the number of service offices by individual or group insurer in the "underserved" areas.
+The report is a 5-year compilation of "earned exposures" and the number of service offices by individual or group insurer in the "underserved" areas.
 It measures the percentage that the "underserved" represents to the total for the state.

 There are 145 communities in California that are considered "underserved" as defined herein.